Hungsiro506/hungsiro506.github.io/distributed_table.md

 - Manual can provide the best performance, but the threshold of use will increase.

-There is no free mean as we can clearly see hear.
+There is no free mean as we can clearly see here.
 Distributed tables and distributed transaction pay a huge penalty on performance, of course.
-It's a trade of between HA, Scalability and Performance.
+It's a trade off between HA, Scalability and Performance.

 Distributed database in OLAP is a different manner that will be covered in other blog posts.